lukerj00/edtech_llm_api/README.md

 - `mark_scheme`: Mark scheme file

 Optional fields:
 - `model`: LLM model to use.
-Currently only openai is available (default "openai")
+Currently both openai and anthropic are available (default "openai")
 - `max_completion_tokens`: Maximum tokens for LLM response.
 May fail if this is set to low due to JSON parsing errors (default: 1000)
 - `temperature`: LLM temperature setting.
 Should mostly be kept at 0 but left optional for tinkering (default: 0)